 Another study talks about how children who use TikTok are developing tics and having tic-like attacks.
 They’re experiencing a movement disorder brought on by stress and anxiety — presumably made worse by the pandemic and teens’ increased social media consumption.

-In addition to problematic digital behaviors, there may be changes in children’s daily behavior at home like:
+In addition to problematic digital behaviors, there may be changes in children’s daily behavior at home, like:

-Social media can have a positive effect on your child like helping them learn how to communicate with others, navigate relationships and how to manage somebody who isn’t being kind to them.
+Social media can have a positive effect on your child, like helping them learn how to communicate with others, navigate relationships and how to manage somebody who isn’t being kind to them.
 So, no social media at all might not be the best (or realistic) solution for your kids.

 But if you decide to let your children use social media, make sure to talk to them about expectations — both yours and theirs.
 Here are a few tips on how to navigate the social media world together:

-“For many parents, this is uncharted territory,” Dr. Eshleman says.
+“For many parents, this is uncharted territory,” Dr. Eshleman realizes.
 “It takes time and energy, and it can be difficult for parents who are working, raising children and managing household tasks.
 It’s OK to ask for help.”